Code-Institute-Submissions/mumbling-mum/README.md

 - Improve the shopping bag and checkout layouts on the smallest devices.
 - Add the ability to like a comment in the blog.
 - Add the ability to add multiple images to the blog.
-- Add the functionality of storing a users shopping bag if they log out before completing a purchase.
+- Add the functionality of storing a user's shopping bag if they log out before completing a purchase.
 - Invest further time in styling and font selection to improve look and feel.
 - Improve Nav layout on mobile devices